| | | | | | |

 Adjust the spices: The best part about this soup is you control the heat level.
 Like it extra spicy?
 Add more cayenne.
 Love curry like me, add more curry.
 Same with the cumin!

-Prepare your veggies ahead of time: I like to keep mason jars full of sliced carrots and celery in the refrigerator so they are ready to grab when I need them for a recipe.
+Prepare your veggies ahead of time: I like to keep mason jars full of sliced carrots and celery in the refrigerator.
+This way they are ready to grab when I need them for a recipe.
 This saves time when you are ready to make this soup.

 Recipe Variations